 Labeled ‘Purchases, you can find this in your Google account here.
-However, it’s not something widely publicised, which is worrying in itself.
-Worse, it contains a list of all the things you’ve bought online, at least those that are processes through your Gmail.
+However, it’s not something widely publicized, which is worrying in itself.
+Worse, it contains a list of all the things you’ve bought online, at least those that are processed through your Gmail.

 That’s because Gmail is automatically scanning your inbox for these invoices and archiving all the tiny details about what you buy.

 If there was one good thing that came about from Facebook’s Cambridge Analytica scandal (there probably weren’t many more) it was that the general public became more aware of how sensitive their personal data is and how it can be misused.